Our family never does things in typical fashion. Our holidays are a good example.

 The second thing I learned–unplug the telephones at the destination.

 After a two hour drive with the question machine, I took a lovely shower.
 I stepped out to a ringing phone.
 I picked up.
 The man identified himself as emergency services.
-Appalled, I realized Tyoma must have dialed 911 while I showered.
+Appalled, I realized Liev must have dialed 911 while I showered.

 The police showed up in less than five minutes.
 I asked my son if he wanted to meet the nice officers.
-Tyoma’s resultant paroxysm of shrieking satisfied understanding policemen, who had special training in dealing with autistic individuals.
+Liev’s resultant paroxysm of shrieking satisfied understanding policemen, who had special training in dealing with autistic individuals.

 The police showed up second time Sunday.